Government Liability Accidents Lawyer in Denver, Colorado

 If you sustained catastrophic injuries or your loved one was killed because of the negligence of a government employee, you deserve to know all of your legal options.
 Donaldson Law, LLC fights to get full and fair compensation for clients in Thornton, Boulder, Aurora, Arvada, Littleton, Westminster, Longmont, Lakewood, Centennial, and several surrounding areas.

-Denver personal injury attorney Jennifer L. Donaldson has over a quarter-century of legal experience.
+Denver accident attorney Jennifer L. Donaldson has over a quarter-century of legal experience.
 She can review your case when you call (303) 458-5000 or submit an online form today to schedule a free, no-obligation consultation.